 It took me ALL day to hang curtains in the dining room.
 All day long yesterday.
 Of course, Greta needed attention and some outside time and we had to run a couple errands, but I was thinking it was gonna be a quick during-her-nap project.
 But, I was wrong.
 Next to paint, window treatments can have the biggest impact on a room and the dining room was in desperate need of something to dress up that bay window.
-That's where those white curtains that used to be in Greta's room come in.
+That’s where those white curtains that used to be in Greta’s room

 I didn’t want to lose much of the light coming in from the windows, so I opted for four small panels instead of 2 wide ones that would potentially completely cover the side windows.
 Which meant cutting the curtain panels in half.
 Luckily, there were 8 grommets on each panel, so it was pretty simple.
 I just threw them in the washer and dryer.
 Then I cut them in half then I hemmed the cut side and about two inches on the bottom so the curtains lightly graze the floor.